danieljestes/CS220Spring23_ehar/hw4.md

 In the first two cases $x^{y}$ is defined in terms of computing
 $x^{y^\prime}$ where $y^\prime < y$.
 The base case is when $y$ is $0$.

-Write a function `pow(x,y)` in both C and assembly and uses the recursive i algorithm above to compute $x^y$.
+Write a function `pow(x,y)` in both C and assembly and uses the recursive algorithm above to compute $x^y$.

 ```